In partnership with The North Coast Innovation Lab & Ecotrust Canada:

 Creating new forms of collaboration, capacity and partnership for initiatives in Prince Rupert so the community can strengthen its social and economic resilience and wellbeing.

-This year the North Coast Ecology Centre Society has aquired an Ecology Centre Development Coordinator, who will live and work in Prince Rupert from January to September 2020.
+This year the North Coast Ecology Centre Society acquired an Ecology Centre Development Coordinator, who lived and worked in Prince Rupert from January to September 2020.

-Jasmeen is working towards actualizing the ecology centre.
-She works closely with the NCECS board of directors and a consultant to plan and execute our 2020 season.
-She is working to help identify and obtain the necessary financial, human and material resources for the ecology centre.
-Additionally, she engages with stakeholders, partners and community members to collaborate on different perspectives.
-Later in the year, Jasmeen will research best practices in design, education and animal care for small centres.
+Jasmeen helped work towards actualizing the ecology centre.
+She worked closely with the NCECS board of directors and consultants to plan and execute our 2020 season.
+She worked to help identify and obtain the necessary financial, human and material resources for the ecology centre.
+Additionally, she engaged with stakeholders, partners and community members to collaborate on different perspectives.
+Jasmeen also explored best practices in design, education and animal care for small centres.